huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/load_txt_embed.png" />
 </div>

 Textual inversion can also be trained on undesirable things to create *negative embeddings* to discourage a model from generating images with those undesirable things like blurry images or extra fingers on a hand.
-This can be a easy way to improve your prompt.
-You'll load the embeddings the same way with the [`~loaders.TextualInversionLoaderMixin.load_textual_inversion`] method.

-This time, you'll need two more parameters:
+This can be a easy way to quickly improve your prompt.
+You'll also load the embeddings with [`~loaders.TextualInversionLoaderMixin.load_textual_inversion`], but this time, you'll need two more parameters:

-- `weight_name`: specifies the weight file to load if the file was saved in the 🤗 Diffusers format but saved with a specific name or if the file is in the A1111 format
+- `weight_name`: specifies the weight file to load if the file was saved in the 🤗 Diffusers format with a specific name or if the file is stored in the A1111 format
 - `token`: specifies the special word to use in the prompt to trigger the embeddings

 Let's load the [sayakpaul/EasyNegative-test](https://huggingface.co/sayakpaul/EasyNegative-test) embeddings: